Baby Huey & the Babysitters

 Baby Huey & the Babysitters was an American band formed in Gary, Indiana.
 The band, founded in 1963, was the idea of organist / trumpeter Melvyn Jones and guitarist Johnny Ross.
 James Ramey was their front man, and he adopted the stage name of "Baby Huey" (after the cartoon/comic book character Baby Huey).
-They were well known on the club scene in Chicago.
+They were well known in Chicago's club scene.

 Background and formation

 The group came into being as a result of Johnny Ross; Melvyn Jones (later to be known as Melvyn "Deacon" Jones); and James Ramey getting together.
 In the beginning they would practice in the sound-proof room at the home of Melvyn Jones.
 The room was built for Melvyn and his drummer brother, Harold Jones, to practice in.